qubic/integration/Partners/tx-based-workflow.md

 | POST   | /querySmartContract    | Perform a query on a smart contract function.
 The `requestData` needs to be base64 encoded.      |
 | GET    | /tick-info             | Query the current tick of the network.                                                           |
 | GET    | /balances/{identity}   | Query the balance of a certain identity, alongside with some transfer related metadata.          |

+The Live API is slower and errors more often than the Query API because it accesses the nodes directly.
+Therefore, you need to have a robust retry logic in place.

 ## Qubic workflow guidelines